glueckpress/stringintelligenz/readme.txt

 === Stringintelligenz ===
 Contributors: glueckpress, elbmedien, tfrommen, kau-boy, benjaminbirkenhake
 Tags: german, l10n, translation
-Requires at least: 4.6
+Requires at least: 4.7
-Tested up to: 4.6.1
+Tested up to: 4.7
-Stable tag: 0.2.0
+Stable tag: 0.2.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Gender-sensitive language for WordPress in German
+Open language for WordPress in German

 == Description ==

-**Stringintelligenz** is a localization feature project that aims to bring gender-sensitive language to German locales in WordPress.
+**Stringintelligenz** is a localization feature project that aims to bring open language to German locales in WordPress.

-This plugin swaps the German language packs for WordPress core with a set of language files containing a gender-sensitive translation of WordPress.
+This plugin swaps the German language packs for WordPress core with a set of language files containing a gender-sensitive, inclusive translation of WordPress.

 The most prominent change you will see after activating **Stringintelligenz** (and only if German is your site language) is the admin menu item “Profile” instead of “Benutzer”.
 Happy exploring!

-> **Your feedback is appreciated!**
+> **New user language feature not yet supported**
 >
-> **Stringintelligenz** is a localization feature plugin.
-It aims to eventually merge its modified translations into German core language packs, thus making **gender-sensitive language a default for WordPress in German**.
-We highly appreciate your feedback!
->
-> * How do you like the modified translations? _(Bonus points for an educated opinion!)_
-> * Would you like to see any gender-related translations improved?
->
-> **Let us know via the [plugin forums](https://wordpress.org/support/plugin/stringintelligenz/#new-post)!**
+> The new user locale feature in WordPress 4.7 is not yet supported in version 0.2.1 of this plugin.
+In order to see any modifications, you will have to change your site locale.
+We aim to add support for user locales soon.

 == Installation ==